potapchukA/rsschool-cv/cv.md

 ## WORK EXPERIENCE:
 No commercial experience with JS yet.
-_ABAP development and testing is about 1 year._
+_ABAP development and testing is about 3 years._

 ## EDUCATION HISTORY:
 Belarusian State University of Informatics and Radioelectronics 2015-2019